sergey-shandar/public/articles/djs.md

 To avoid these security problems we can use only a subset of JavaScript.
 Such subsets already in development, for example FunctionalScript.

-FunctionalScript is good but, currently, JavaScript and its engines don't support function serialization.
-So it's a big challenge to write a serializer using current ECMAScript.
-So we developed a subset of ECMAScript that has no functions.
+FunctionalScript is good, but currently, JavaScript and its engines don't support function serialization.
+Writing a serializer using the current ECMAScript is a big challenge, so we developed a subset of ECMAScript that has no functions.